Ripjetski6502/MrPaint/README.md

 -Disk Directory

 The disk directory function provides a means to see the files on attached disks.
 It has the ability to specify file masks to refine file searches.
+FujiNet and PCL drives are supported from 1 to 9.

 -Print Screen